diegoschlauri/marstek_venus_ha/README.md

 * **Configurable limits**: Set upper and lower SoC limits to protect battery lifespan.
 * **Minimum charge/discharge power**: Configurable thresholds that define from which surplus/consumption the batteries start charging/discharging to improve efficiency.
 * **Easy configuration**: Fully configurable via the Home Assistant UI config flow.
+* **PID control**: Optional PID control for precise power regulation.
+* **Service call caching**: Prevents sending the same Home Assistant service call (same entity + same value) too frequently.
+If set to a value > 0, identical calls are skipped for that many seconds.
+If set to `0`, identical calls are skipped indefinitely (until the requested value changes).

 ---